mwikstrom/paramodel/README.md

   During mapping, the system shall record which PII scopes that are disclosed.
 The mapping shall then be rerun (during purge) whenever one of those scopes are shredded.

-  IMPORTANT: Only query handler shall be allowed to take dependency on a (disclosing) entity-mapper.

-- TODO: Add support for disclosing query handler

 - TODO: Purging of PII: